 Now to create Spiders, we can have different options.

-1) We can create simple Python class in spiders directory and import essential modules to it
+1) We can create a simple Python class in the spiders directory and import essential modules to it

-2) We can use default utility which is provided by scrapy framework itself.
+2) We can use the default utility which is provided by the scrapy framework itself.

-Here we are going to use the default utility called genspider to create Spiders in framework.
-It will automatically create a class with default template in spiders directory.
+Here we are going to use the default utility called genspider to create Spiders in the framework.
+It will automatically create a class with a default template in the spiders directory.

 scrapy genspider AmazonProductSpider

-In newly created AmazonProductSpider, we need to define its name, URLs and possible domains to scrap data.
-We also need to implement parse method where custom commands can be defined for filling item fields and further processing can be done on the response object.
-This parse method does not return but yield things.
+In the newly created AmazonProductSpider, we need to define its name, URLs, and possible domains to scrap data.
+We also need to implement a parse method where custom commands can be defined for filling item fields and further processing can be done on the response object.
+This parse method does not return but yields things.
 Yield in python means that python will start the execution from where it has been stopped last time.

 Here is the code for Spider.
-A name is defined for Spider, which should be unique throughout all the Spiders, because scrapy searches for Spiders using its name. allowed_domains is initialized with amazon.com as we are going to scrap data from this domain and start_urls are pointing to the specific pages of the same domain.
+A name is defined for Spider, which should be unique throughout all the Spiders because scrapy searches for Spiders using its name. allowed_domains is initialized with amazon.com as we are going to scrape data from this domain and start_urls are pointing to the specific pages of the same domain.

-In parse method, an item object is defined and is filled with required information using xpath utility of response object. xpath is a search function which is used to find elements in html tree structure.
-Lastly lets yield the items object, so that scrapy can do further processing on it.
+In the parse method, an item object is defined and is filled with required information using XPath utility of response object.
+XPath is a search function that is used to find elements in the HTML tree structure.
+Lastly let’s yield the items object, so that scrapy can do further processing on it.

 Next, after scraping data, scrapy calls Item pipelines to process them.
-These are called as Pipeline classes and we can use these classes to store data in a file or database or in any other way.
-It is a default class like Items which scrapy generates for users.
+These are called Pipeline classes and we can use these classes to store data in a file or database or in any other way.
+It is a default class like Items that scrapy generates for users.

-Pipeline classes implement process_item method which is called each and every time whenever items is being yielded by a Spider.
-It takes item and spider class as arguments and returns a dict object.
+Pipeline classes implement the process_item method which is called each and every time whenever items are being yielded by a Spider.
+It takes the item and spider class as arguments and returns a dict object.
 So for this example, we are just returning item dict as it is.

 Now, after all the set up is done, we need to start scrapy and call Spider so that it can start sending requests and accept response objects.